Danpav1/Generate-Sort/README.md

 ## Dataset Overview

+All files in the dataset are text files (.txt)

 - Small files: Each containing 10,000 integers.
 - Medium files: Each containing 100,000 integers.
 - Large files: Each containing 1,000,000 integers.